SeanSassenrath/voyager/README.md

 Used for capturing query parameters, building GooglePlaces API calls and ng directives.
 Will be useful for building out next steps where I'll require sessions for user data and custom directives for modularizing more complex functionality.

 ####Jquery
-Used for building the smooth scroll functionality upon selecting the "Search" button.
+Used for building smooth scroll functionality upon selecting the "Search" button.

 ####Foundation5
 Used in conjunction with custom media queries to provide a fully responsive UX.